zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/mysql.md

 ### Authentication Methods

-For authentication, you have the following choices:

-* configure the username and password directly as stack component attributes.
-This option does not support securing the database connection with SSL and is overall not recommended for production settings.
-* include a [Secrets Manager](../secrets_managers/overview.md) in your stack and configure a ZenML secret to store the username and password.
-This also allows you to configure SSL certificates for more secure connections.

 {% tabs %}
 {% tab title="Basic Authentication" %}

+This option configures the username and password directly as stack component attributes.

 {% hint style="warning" %}
 This is not recommended for production settings as the password is easily